F25-420-5W6-S2/test-1-condolounge-AntoninaKosyakova/CondoLounge/readme.md

 Welcome to the CondoLounge App

 The CondoLounge App should be a way to manage the condo buildings.

-Usually there is at least one user that leaves in a condo.
+Usually there is at least one user that lives in a condo.

 One condo can have multiple users and the Condo-Number is mandatory and uniq id in the same building.

 One user may have multiple condos in multiple buildings.

 A condo will have: CondoNumber, location/ address.

 To do:
 1. Make the application runnable.
 (2%) DOne?
 2. Add the Identity middleware (2%) done?
-2. Create the entities for User, Building, Condo (2%)
+2. Create the entities for User, Building, Condo (2%) Done?
 3. Create the specific repos for the entities (2%)
 4. Seed some data with an Admin user that is part of an initial <br/>
    Building, Condo and the Default and Admin roles available.
 (3%)